AntonyBl4ck/BlumAirDropBot/README.md

 Tasks: Complete in-game tasks and collect rewards.
 Games: Participate in mini-games and automatically collect points.
 Daily Rewards: Automatically collect daily rewards.
-Balance Monitoring: Check the balance of in-game currencies (e.g., diamonds).

 Dependencies

-To ensure proper functionality, you need to install the following libraries:

-pip install aiohttp requests asyncio
+To ensure proper functionality, you need to install the following libraries: pip install aiohttp requests asyncio

 aiohttp: Asynchronous HTTP requests for interacting with the API.